andyatkinson/blog/postgresql-tips.md

 title: PostgreSQL Tuning and Tips
 ---

-Here are some tuning parameters and PostgreSQL tips from my work experience, that didn't quite fit into a single blog post.
+Here are some tuning parameters and PostgreSQL tips from my work experience that didn't quite fit into a single blog post.
 More of an evolving source of personal documentation, references, and examples.

 ### Autovacuum